lammps/lammps/doc/src/compute_born_matrix.rst

 The Born term can be decomposed as a product of two terms.
 The first one is a general term which depends on the configuration.
-The second one is specific to every interaction composing your forcefield (non-bonded, bonds, angle...).
+The second one is specific to every interaction composing your force field (non-bonded, bonds, angle...).
 Currently not all interaction implement the *born_matrix* method giving first and second order derivatives and a warning will be raised if you try to use this compute with such interactions.
-The returned values of this forcefield component is currently zero.
+The returned values of this force field component is currently zero.

 Default
 """""""